-Porano – Only 5 km from Orvieto, just outside this little town you can visit the Hescanas Tomb: one of the very few Etruscan tombs with surviving frescoes.
-It can only be visited upon reservation with a local guide.
+PORANO – Only 5 km from Orvieto, just outside this little town you can visit the Hescanas Tomb: one of the very few Etruscan tombs with surviving original frescoes.
+It can only be visited upon reservation with a local guide (Information and guided visits: Associazione Acqua – www.poranoturismo.it).
+Beside the tomb, the village of Porano also hosts the noble residences (medieval age) of Castel Rubello and Villa Paolina.

-Baschi – This little town is located only 15 km from Orvieto and hosts in its most ancient section the Antiquarium, an exhibit of Roman findings discovered in the “Archaeological area of Scoppieto“, near the Lake Corbara, where a large Roman furnace was also discovered.
-Further evidence of the Roman presence in the area is the archaeological area of the Roman port of Pagliano on the confluence of the river Paglia with the Tiber.
-This site is currently not accessible.
+BASCHI – This little town is located only 15 km from Orvieto (direction Todi-Perugia) and hosts in its most ancient area, the Antiquarium, an exhibit of Roman findings discovered in the “Archaeological area of Scoppieto“ near the Corbara Lake where a large Roman furnace was discovered years ago.
+Further evidence of the Roman presence in this area is the archaeological area know as the Roman port of Pagliano on the confluence of the river Paglia with the Tiber river.
+(This site is under mantaeinance and currently not accessible).

-Etruscan necropolis of Caldane and archaeological site of Coriglia – Near Castelviscardo and Monterubiaglio about 15 km from Orvieto, two important archaeological sites, the first, the necropolis dates back to the VI century BC. and consists of about 40 single-chamber tombs of small dimensions.
+Etruscan necropolis of Caldane and archaeological site of Coriglia – Near the village of Castelviscardo and Monterubiaglio about 15 km from Orvieto, two important archaeological sites, the first, an etruscan necropolis dates back to the VI century BC. consists of about 40 single-chamber tombs of small dimensions.
 Coriglia is a recently excavated archaeological site located near the ancient Tiberio therms on the way to what was once the Roman road known as “Traiana Nova”.
 The site has returned remains of noble residences and villas from the Roman era.

-Bolsena – Little town in the Lazio region, located 20 km from Orvieto.
+BOLSENA (archaeological site of Volsinii Novi) – Bolsena, a nice town in the Lazio region, located 20 km from Orvieto.
 Bolsena and Orvieto have had a strong connection since Etruscan times, when the population of Velzna (Orvieto) was deported by the Romans in 264 BC to the shores of Lake Bolsena.
 The archaeological area of Volsinii Novi (New Velzna) is located at the beginning of the town of Bolsena, and shows remains of an ancient Roman town.
 The Museo Territoriale of Bolsena is located inside the Castle Rocca Monaldeschi and displays several objects from different periods, including Etruscan and Roman.

 Info: Simulabo – Tel: (+39) 0761.796914 – E-mail: firstname.lastname@example.org@comunebolsena.it

-Umbro-etruscan Necropolis del Vallone – In this little Umbrian village, 25 km from Orvieto, visitors can admire an interesting Umbrian-Etruscan Necropolis called “del Vallone di San Lorenzo”.
-The necropolis is formed by typical four-sided tombs.
+Umbro-Etruscan Necropolis del Vallone – Near the village of Montecchio, 25 km far from Orvieto, little Umbrian village also famous for its excellent olive oil production, visitors can admire an interesting Umbrian-Etruscan Necropolis called “del Vallone di San Lorenzo”.
+The necropolis is formed by typical four-sided tombs with particular shapes.
+In this town many etruscan findings are exposed in the “antiquarium” of Palazzo Ancajani.
+Info and visits: E-mail: email@example.com

-Civita di Bagnoregio – From Orvieto head towards Bagnoregio/Lubriano, two towns in the Lazio region, only a few kilometers from the border of Umbria.
+CIVITA DI BAGNOREGIO – From Orvieto head towards Bagnoregio/Lubriano, two towns in the Lazio region, only a few kilometers from the border of Umbria.
 Once you arrive in Bagnoregio follow the signs to the village of Civita di Bagnoregio.
 Civita can only be reached on foot via a long panoramic bridge.
 Civita di Bagnoregio may be considered a true open-air museum.
 It is a pleasure to walk through its picturesque streets and ancient buildings.
 Don’t miss the Church of San Donato in the main square and the Museo Geologico e delle Frane (Geology Museum).
 Civita is a perfect place for a quiet, charming walk also enjoying the beautiful panorama of the valley of gullies that opens all around the village.
-The village has been replicated and used as a film set, including Pinocchio.
+The village has been replicated and used as a movie set, including “Pinocchio”.

-Celleno, The ancient borough – This ghost village sits on a tufa rock and can be reached passing by the modern town.
+CELLENO – the ancient borough – A “ghost village” sits on a tufa rock and can be reached passing by the modern town.
 The story of this village has ancient origins since the Etruscans.
 For many aspects it is very similar to the most popular Civita di Bagnoregio (only with fewer visitors), and shows a dramatic beauty of its ruins and its buildings today fully abandoned.
+Not far from Celleno you can also visit the town of Sant’Angelo di Roccalvecce, famous for its painted houses.

 Monumental Forest of Sasseto – Located near the majestic castle of Torre Alfina (a nice village in the north of Lazio, 30 kms from Orvieto), this wood offers its visitors a unique and enchanted atmosphere with its extensive trails between boulders and rocks of all sizes and its majestic secular trees.
 In the quiet of the woods there is also the original Gothic-style Mausoleum of Edouard Cahen.